 USING OUR MAPS.
 Click on the top right corner to open in the Google Maps app.
 Click on the star to save to your Google account.

-Walking over Striding Edge is not for everyone.
+While Striding Edge is the best route up Helvellyn, it is not for everyone.

-Towards the end of the ridge is a large block of rock called ‘the chimney’ which drops steeply about 5 or 6 metres.
+Towards the end of the ridge, a large rock called ‘The Chimney’ drops about 5 or 6 metres.
 You’ll need to take most of your weight on your arms as you lower yourself down using periodic footholds.

 WEATHER CONDITIONS

-Check the water on Mountain Forecast which shows the wind conditions and temperatures at the base and at the summit.
+Check the weather on Mountain Forecast which shows the wind conditions and temperatures at the base and at the summit.
 Use the button on the left to toggle between elevations.

 HOW TO GET TO THE TRAILHEAD